rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   ```bash
   fire-and-forget-producer/run.sh
   ```
-3. Check for fail attempts to connect in the logs
+3. Check the logs for connection fail attempts
 4. Launch the `transient-consumer` from another terminal
   ```bash
   transient-consumer/run.sh
   ```
-5. Check for fail attempts to connect in the logs
+5. Check the logs for connection fail attempts
 6. Start RabbitMQ cluster and ensure that it starts with all 3-nodes
   ```bash
   ../docker/deploy-rabbit-cluster
   docker exec -it rmq0 rabbitmqctl cluster_status
   ```
-7. Ensure both applications connect to RabbitMQ
+7. Check the logs for both apps to ensure they are connected to RabbitMQ and working as expected.
----

-:information_source: **Learnings**
-- **TODO** provide details with regards retry max attempts and/or frequency if there are any `recoveryInterval` is a property of consumer rabbitmq binder.

 <br/>
 <br/>